gleicon/go-beacon/js/README.md

 ## Cookies

 Cookies are used for marking returning user.
 Code is based on mozilla code (https://developer.mozilla.org/en-US/docs/Web/API/document/cookie).

-You can disable that by commenting the code for cookie_tracking at track.js.
+You can disable that by setting to `null` the variable `cookieKey` track.js.

 ## Add to your page, at the `<head>` section